Student societies and partnerships

 The University of Bristol Bar Society

 The Bar Society works to support students who aspire to be barristers, and to broaden interest in the Bar.
-They run their own advocacy competitions to give students courtroom practise, and also compete in national events.
+They have played an active role in helping to increase diversity at the bar.
+They have done this through introducing the BAME and Women mentorship scheme, and are hoping to reintroduce the LGBTQ+ mentorship scheme.
+Additionally, they have raised money for the Black Solicitors Network through their charity moot and have introduced the ‘No Bar to the Bar’ talk series.
 They offer first-hand information on life as a barrister: the society regularly hosts practitioners from every area of law to speak to students about their experiences.
 They have also hosted talks and workshops from BPTC and BCAT providers.
 Alongside all of this, they are a social society.
 They run networking events with Bristol chambers, and visits to the Inns of Court.
 Their annual Networking Dinner is the largest Bar social event outside London!
 They want to widen Bristol students’ interest in advocacy and the Bar, and make sure that those who choose to be barristers get the very best support.

 The University of Bristol Pro Bono Society